nadilarizky05/KeepFire/README.md

 ## Getting started

 1. Clone this repo and open `KeepFireV.2.xcodeproj` in Xcode.
-2. Make sure the Swift Package dependencies (RealmSwift, RxSwift, RxRelay) are resolved — Xcode should do this automatically on first open.
+2. Make sure the Swift Package dependencies (RealmSwift, RxSwift, RxRelay) are resolved, Xcode should do this automatically on first open.
 If not: *File → Packages → Resolve Package Versions*.
 3. Build & run on a simulator or device (⌘R).
 4. Run the test suite with ⌘U.

 ## Author

-Made by [Nadila Rizky Amelia](https://github.com/nadilarizky05) — Learner at Apple Developer Academy Bali, Programming Teacher at Timedoor Academy.
+Made by [Nadila Rizky Amelia](https://github.com/nadilarizky05) (Learner at Apple Developer Academy Bali, Programming Teacher at Timedoor Academy.)